The Slepian model based independent interval approximation of persistency and zero-level excursion distributions: Persistency coefficient through the IIA

-The IIA approximated persistency coefficient is obtained by investigating the tail behavior of $\hat{T}$.
-However, the standard way of obtaining the CDF of $\hat{T}$ is through inverting the Laplace transform of the ratio of two functions, which is, in general, difficult to attain analytically.
-In the physics literature, see \cite{BrayMS}, the exponent is often identified with the largest negative pole of the Laplace transform of the function obtained through the IIA.
-The latter is searched numerically and its values are reported as the approximated persistency.
-There are several formal challenges to such an approach.
-Firstly, the considered Laplace transform needs to correspond to a probability distribution, and this is not obvious, as it has been already discussed in the sections above.
-Another challenge is if finding a pole with the largest negative real value guarantees the corresponding exponential tail behavior.
-This can be justified if the distribution given by the considered Laplace transform is a finite mixture of exponential distributions, \cite{SumitaM}, so that its Laplace transform is a rational function.
+Another challenge is whether finding a pole with the largest negative real value guarantees the corresponding exponential tail behavior.
+This can be justified if the distribution can be expressed in terms of a finite mixture of exponential distributions, \cite{SumitaM}, so its Laplace transform is a rational function.
 Alternatively, one can assume the rational form of the Laplace transform and determine the behavior by the partial fraction decomposition.
-However, for most physical stationary Gaussian systems, the covariance of the clipped process does not lead to a rational function.
-Moreover, the poles can be located at the conjugate complex values, and searching for them requires some efficient optimization algorithms.
-Thus, in the general case, the mathematical justification of asymptotic behavior through the poles is not automatic, and using the location of the largest negative real part of poles in the determination of the persistence exponent should be viewed as a heuristic one.
-The following simple criterion for the pole of the Laplace transform of $\Psi$ given in \eqref{eq:IIAcov} follows directly from \eqref{eq:LapIIA2}. \begin{proposition} Let $\Psi$ be related to the covariance of a clipped stationary Gaussian process.
-Then the largest negative real pole of $\Psi$ is found as the largest negative real solution to the equation
+However, for most stationary Gaussian processes used in physics, the covariance of the clipped process does not lead to a rational function.
+Moreover, the poles with the largest negative real part do not necessarily lay on the real axis.
+In general, the mathematical justification of asymptotic behavior through the poles is not automatic.
+Thus, the use of the poles to find the persistency coefficient should be viewed as a heuristic one.
+However, when applicable, there is a simple criterion to find the pole within the Slepian-based IIA, which follows directly from Proposition \ref{Prop:aproxdist}. \begin{proposition} Let $\Psi_{\widehat{T}}$ be the Slepian-based IIA approximation from Proposition \ref{Prop:aproxdist}.
+Then, the largest negative real pole of $\Psi_{\widehat{T}}$ is found as the largest negative real solution to the equation

 \end{proposition}